-Chris Collins is Professor of Music and Head of the School of Music and Media at Bangor University.
-He is a musicologist, specialising in twentieth-century music from Debussy to the Beatles, and has published widely on the music of Manuel de Falla.
-He is also an active performer, having conducted university orchestras and choirs for over 20 years in his role as Director of University Music.
+Chris Collins is Professor of Music and Head of the School of Language, Literature, Music and Visual Culture at the University of Aberdeen.
+He is a musicologist, specialising in twentieth-century music from Debussy to Kate Bush, and has published widely on the music of Manuel de Falla.
+He is also an experienced orchestral and choral conductor, and for over 20 years was Director of University Music at Bangor University.

 Above all, Chris is an educator, communicator, and advocate for music.
 He teaches on a wide range of topics from medieval music history to conducting skills, and has given public lectures on many topics, both in the UK and abroad.
 He is currently a consultant on expressive arts education for the Welsh Government.
 He has been an expert adviser to awarding bodies, and is one of the authors of the QAA’s Benchmark Statements for Music in Higher Education.